Xelitan/FLIF-for-Delphi-Lazarus/README.md

 Read FLIFC images in Delphi, Free Pascal and Lazarus

 Requires .DLL files (included).
-For Linux and MacOS you need to download binaries from libheif project.
+For Linux and MacOS you need to download binaries from libflif project.

 ## Usage examples